lspope/capstone/README.md

 ### Recommendation 1
 * Audience: Education-focused Stakeholders
 * The number of Positive sentiment Tweets is __substantially__ higher than the other sentiment classes in every State, in every Region.
 This initial analysis suggests that Twitter is being used across the US to communicate positive information and statements on Education during COVID.
-I recommend that Stakeholders explore the [Topic Modeling analysis](./code/corpus_eda.ipynb) of these Positive Tweets for additional insight.
+I recommend that Stakeholders explore the [Topic Models Visualization](https://nbviewer.jupyter.org/github/lspope/capstone/blob/main/code/corpus_eda.ipynb#topic=3&lambda=1&term=) to explore the relevant terms in the various Positive Tweets Topics.

 ### Recommendation 2
 * Audience: Education-focused Stakeholders